elewoutv/pyGeniusOne/README.md

 Experimental python implementation of some of the nGeniusOne statistics calculations

 ## Description
-This program takes a pcap file as input and calculates network statistics (see below) from the given packet trace in chunks of 5 minutes.
+This program takes a pcap file as input and calculates subscriber session statistics (see below) from the given packet trace in chunks of 5 minutes.
 It will output this to STDOUT or a file in JSON format.
-These statistics are calculated using the nGeniusOne algorithms.
-The software can be used to compare capture data from a probe system directly to detect irregularities in nGeniousOne.
+These statistics are calculated using the netScout algorithms.
+The software can be used to compare capture data from a probe system directly to detect irregularities in bigdata feed output.

 ### nGeniusOne available statistics
 - **available**